 If you’ve landed the interview the best way – by targeting certain employers and networking your way into their “hidden” jobs, preferably through a referral by an internal employee – you’ll already be a person of particular interest . . . above those who came to the employer through HR or an executive recruiter.

 Something as simple as a great smile can tip the scales in your favor.
+A genuine smile can help you win at job interviews.
 I think you know why that is, but I’ll lay it out for you.

 7 Reasons a Great Smile Helps you Nail the Interview